-- I: The 2022 Business Report is hereby submitted for review.
+I: The 2023 Business Report is hereby submitted for review.

-Please refer to Attachment 1 on page 10-11 of the Manual for the Business Report. - II: The 2022 Audit Committee Audit Report is hereby submitted for review.
+Explanation: Please refer to Attachment 1 on page 7-9 of the Manual for the Business Report.

+II: The 2023 Audit Committee Audit Report is hereby submitted for review.

-Please refer to Attachment 2 on page12 of the Manual for the Audit Committee Audit Report.
+Explanation: Please refer to Attachment 2 on page 10 of the Manual for the Audit Committee Audit Report.

-III: The Proposal for 2022 Cash distribution of Capital Surplus.
+III: To report the status of 2023 cash distribution of additional paid-in capital.

-- Explanation: 1.
-It is proposed to distribute NT\$93,776,126 from capital surplus of the issuing premium of the par value of the common share pursuant to Article 241 of the Company Act.
-A cash dividend of NT\$1.5 per share is to be distributed based on the 62,517,417 shares outstanding. - 2.
-The distribution will be based on the list of shareholders registered as of the record date of cash distribution of capital surplus.
-The aforementioned cash distribution will be paid to the rounded-down full NT dollar. - 3.
-The Chairman is authorized to separately determine related matters such as the Dividend Record Date and Distribution Date. - 4.
-If the number of total shares outstanding is affected by changes in the company's share capital or other reasons, such that the ratios of the cash dividends are affected and must be adjusted, the Broad of Directors authorized the Chairman to handle it with full authority.
+Explanation: 1.
+It is proposed to distribute NT\$32,417,823 from capital surplus of the issuing premium of the par value of the common share pursuant to Article 241 of the Company Act.
+A cash dividend of NT\$0.5 per share is to be distributed based on the 64,835,647 shares outstanding.

+- 2. The cash distribution of additional paid-in capital will be paid to the rounded-down full NT dollar. - 3.
+If there is a subsequent change in the number of outstanding shares of the Company, while maintaining the amount of allotment per share to shareholders, the Broad of Directors authorized the Chairman to have full authority to adjust the total amount of capital reserve distribution, determine the Dividend Record Date and Distribution Date, and other related matters.

-IV: The status of issuing convertible corporate bonds is hereby submitted for review.
+IV: To report the issuance status of convertible corporate bonds.
 Explanation: The status of issuing convertible corporate bonds is as follows:

-Type Third domestic unsecured Forth domestic unsecured

-convertible bonds convertible bonds

-Issue date 2020.10.12 2020.10.15

-Par value NT\$100,000 NT\$100,000

-Issue price Issued by 101.64% of par value Issued by par value

-Total value NT\$700,000,000 NT\$500,000,000

-Interest rate 0% 0%

-Evaluation data 5 year 4 year

-Expiration date Expiration date: Oct.
-12, 2025 Expiration date: Oct.
-15, 2024

-Assurance None None

-institution - 1,2-2 1,022

-Repayment Except for the repayment by the company, sell of the bond holders or person who convert, when it comes to expiration, the company will repay per par value along with interest by cash.
-Except for the repayment by the company, sell of the bond holders or person who convert, when it comes to expiration, the company will repay per par value along with interest by cash.

-Outstanding principal NT\$97,700,000 NT\$175,500,000

-Till April 2,

-2023 book

-closing date Amount of execution on conversion Amount of execution on conversion

-amount of the bonds: NT\$602,300,000; total bonds: NT\$324,500,000; total

-corporate (converted) common shares: (converted) common shares:

-bonds 5,736,023 3,0146,743

-convertible

-into shares

-The possible dilution conditions and influence on

-shareholders' equity caused by the issuance and conversion and the terms of issuance No great influences yet No great influences yet
+Third domestic Fourth domestic Fifth domestic Type secured convertible secured convertible secured convertible bonds bonds bonds Issue date 2020.10.12 2020.10.15 2024.3.4 Par value NT\$100,000 NT\$100,000 NT\$100,000 Igano doto Issued by 101.64% of Issued by man value Issued by 114.83% of Issue date par value Issued by par value par value Total value NT\$700,000,000 NT\$500,000,000 NT\$800,000,000 Interest rate 0% 0% 0% 5 year 4 year 3 year Expiration rate Expiration date: Expiration date: Expiration date: Oct.
+12,2025 Oct.
+15,2024 Mar.
+4,2027 Shin Kong Bank Co., Shin Kong Bank Co., TAICHUNG Assurance institution Ltd. Ltd. COMMERCIAL Liu.
+Lu.
+BANK Co., Ltd. Except for the Except for the Except for the repayment by the repayment by the repayment by the company, sell of the company, sell of the company, sell of the bond holders or bond holders or bond holders or Repayment person who convert, person who convert, person who convert, when it comes to when it comes to when it comes to expiration, the expiration, the expiration, the company will repay company will repay company will repay per par value along per par value along per par value along with interest by cash. with interest by cash. with interest by cash.
+Outstanding principal NT\$78,900,000 NT\$159,400,000 NT\$800,000,000 Till March 29, 2024 book closing date amount of the corporate bonds convertible into shares Amount of execution on conversion bonds: NT\$621,100,000; total (converted) common shares: 5,917,136 Amount of execution on conversion bonds: NT\$340,600,000; total (converted) common shares: 3,199,591 Amount of execution on conversion bonds: NT\$0; total (converted) common shares: 0 The possible dilution conditions and influence on shareholders' equity caused by the issuance and conversion and the terms of issuance No great influences yet No great influences yet No great influences yet corporate bonds issuance and sound operation plans.
+The implementation status should be reported to the board of directors for control on a quarterly basis, and a report to the shareholders' meeting should be submitted.